Is your garden the key to a stress-free retirement?

 But how do you find out if your garden offers an opportunity to change your, and your neighbours lives for the better?
 Easy.
 Simply give Cooper Adams Land & New Homes a call.
 We’re exclusive local members of the Land & New Homes Network which has a network of experienced agents across the UK specialising in the development potential of gardens, commercial units and plots of previously unused land.

 Which leads us on to what is logically your next question – How much is part of my garden worth?
 Land prices are established by understanding what will get planning permission, how much will any properties-built sell for and how many units will get built.
 Developers will work back from the sale price of the houses they propose to build, deducting all likely costs and their profit to determine a figure they are prepared to pay for your site.
 Therefore, developers offer different amounts as they will all have different ideas on how to maximise the potential of the land.
 This is an area that we have extensive experience in and can help you get the best price.

-Finally beware of land scouts who are keen to take an option on the land without being specific about what will be built or when.
+Finally, beware of land scouts who are keen to take an option on the land without being specific about what will be built or when.
 These options can make the house unsaleable.
-If you’ve gone this far down the road into looking into your garden’s development potential, you should get expert advice from a Land & New Homes Network agency like us to make sure you are considering a specific contract covering every detail including the when by date for when an application will be submitted.
+If you’ve gone this far down the road into looking into your garden’s development potential, you should get expert advice from us to make sure you are considering a specific contract covering every detail including the when by date for when an application will be submitted.
 This must then be picked over by a solicitor who is an expert in property law and not just the local conveyancing solicitor.
-There’s a lot to consider, but it’s a genuinely potentially life changing move when carried out professionally.
-And we’re here to help so if you have a large garden which you think has developmental potential please give us a call on 01903 859797 for a totally confidential, informal and no obligation conversation.
+There’s a lot to consider, but it’s a genuinely potentially life-changing move when carried out professionally.
+And we’re here to help so if you have a large garden that you think has developmental potential please give us a call on 01903 859797 for a totally confidential, informal and no-obligation conversation.